The Brussels Griffon | They ARE As Good As It Gets

 The Griff is also very flat-faced (brachycephalic) and appropriate care must be taken to keep them from becoming over-heated.
 Their teeth may need extra attention, especially as they get a bit older.
 There just isn't enough room in that adorable pouty mouth for their teeth!

 While the extra care required of a Brussels Griffon may seem like a lot, their devoted people cannot imagine life without a Brussels Griffon or two underfoot.
 I swear I will have a black and tan smooth one of these day...stay tuned.
+UPDATE!
+August 2019.
+Haha, I did it!
+My heart has been stolen by Shann's Shamrock at Jackpot! aka Larccán - means Little Wild One in Celtic.
+The Tiny Tyrant marched in here and took over.
+I am smitten.

 The Brussels Griffon has a predisposition toward having a dry, crusty nose and guess what?
 We have NOSE BUTTER just for that nasty issue.
 Of course we do!